EPCCed/eidf-docs/docs/services/securedataroom/policies.md

 - The content of VM disk images is not backed up
 - The VM disk images are not backed up

-We strongly advise that you keep copies of any critical data on one of our fully backed-up systems such as the encrypted S3 storage or own servers transferred via [SERV-U](https://www.solarwinds.com/serv-u) .
+We strongly advise that you keep copies of any critical data on one of our fully backed-up systems such as the S3 storage or own servers transferred via [SERV-U](https://www.solarwinds.com/serv-u) .

 ## Patching of User VMs